 Free Play by Stephen Nachmanovitch (Jeremy P. Tarcher)

 Jazz Piano From Scratch by Charles Beale (ABRSM)

 (This author wanted to fill a gap in the market for beginner jazz pianists and did it.
 It’s also the course book for the ABRSM jazz piano exams)

-http://www.jazzinamerica.org is designed as a resource for seconadary school education and is run by JB Dyas (see What is Jazz Education).
+The Hancock Institute of Jazz provides access to Jazz In America, an online resource for secondary school education run by JB Dyas (see What is Jazz Education).

 GRADED JAZZ EXAMS

 ABRSM provides Grade 1 to 5 examinations in jazz piano and most wind and brass instruments.
 They also provide ensemble examinations at beginner, intermediate and advanced levels.

 London College of Music provides Grade 1 to 8 examinations in jazz piano and most wind and brass instruments.
 They also provide Grade 1 to 8 examinations in electric guitar, bass and drums – these are not specifically jazz exams but cover a lot of relevant subjects such as harmony and improvisation.

 We are happy to put interested students in contact with teachers who can prepare them for these examinations.

 There is full jazz performance degree course at Dublin City University, and a number of Limerick Jazz Workshop participants have gone on to study there.
 The DCU course has a very strong connection with the world-famous Berklee school in Boston, including the Berklee Tracks course which allows students to do the first two years of the full four year Berklee undergraduate degree on a remote basis.